-Inside: What is perfection paralysis and how can you help kids overcome it?
+Inside: What is perfection paralysis, and how can you help kids overcome it?

 WHAT IS PERFECTION PARALYSIS?